m-dhal/construction-demo/README.md

 # construction-demo

-This project includes all the necessary files required for Performing crowd counting .
+This project includes all the necessary files required for Performing Facial recognition and Number Plate extraction in Vehicles .
 You can run the project locally yourself or acess the streamlit dashboard hosted at streamlit.cloud
 # How to use it
 Make sure you can conda or other virtual environment installed
 ### Setup